-- Santa Cruz County Behavioral Health is committed to acknowledge and address the impact of Stress and Trauma in our community and in our organizational systems.
-To this end Santa Cruz county Behavioral Health has trained a core team of certified Trauma Informed System trainers.
-Santa Cruz County has offered this curriculum to over 700 individuals from diverse settings, including the City of Santa Cruz administrative staff, parks and recreation, public works, justice department court staff, Head Start, Behavioral Health staff, Community Action Board community agency. - We provide numerous workshop topics across the three school districts within Santa Cruz County (PVUSD, Live Oak School District, and Santa Cruz City Schools) to create awareness about mental health challenges; like depression, anxiety, suicide, stress disorder, panic attacks, eating disorders, bullying and cyberbullying, as well as drug abuse, gang involvement, the impact of acculturation and immigration. - We provide a culturally-specific family strengthening curriculums for youth, family members and the community at elementary, middle schools and high schools, shelters, community-based organizations, apartment complexes, Santa Cruz County medium security inmate facilities, detox and recovery centers.
+- Santa Cruz County Behavioral Health Services (SCCBHS) is committed to acknowledge and address the impact of Stress and Trauma in our community and in our organizational systems.
+To this end SCCBHS has trained a core team of certified Trauma Informed System trainers.
+SCCBHS has offered this curriculum to over 700 individuals from diverse settings, including the City of Santa Cruz administrative staff, parks and recreation, public works, justice department court staff, Head Start, Behavioral Health staff, Community Action Board community agency. - We provide numerous workshop topics across the three school districts within Santa Cruz County (PVUSD, Live Oak School District, and Santa Cruz City

+- Schools) to create awareness about mental health challenges; like depression, anxiety, suicide, stress disorder, panic attacks, eating disorders, bullying and cyberbullying, as well as drug abuse, gang involvement, the impact of acculturation and immigration. - We provide a culturally specific family strengthening curriculums for youth, family members and the community at elementary, middle schools and high schools, shelters, community-based organizations, apartment complexes, Santa Cruz County medium security inmate facilities, detox and recovery centers.
 The purpose is to create awareness, education, and guidance in how individuals, families and the community may begin to process and heal their emotional pain.
 This model has been developed to work with Latino, including Indigenous communities.
 The parent classes are offered in English and Spanish. - We provide MHFA (Mental Health First Aid) to develop more awareness, education about what is mental health, the high incidence of persons who may be experiencing mental health challenges, living with depression, suicidal ideation, anxiety, panic attacks, psychosis, substance abuse, and other crises.
 Through these efforts we educate the community to be able to see the signs, notify someone who can help, or provide resources and information.
-We have been able to provide these classes to the local agencies who interact with the

-- homeless every day, students at three local high schools, and several recovery centers. - We participate in several school and community annual parent conferences, where we present workshops on how to re-introduce, reconnect, and/or maintain family and cultural values to engage youth, families, local organization consumers and providers. - We participate in health fairs throughout the community providing information and education about mental health, and our services.
-When we see that people are reluctant to come to the table, we mingle with the crowd, and find that they are more accepting of the information we have to offer. - The LGBTQ community deals with different forms of discrimination, stigma, marginalization, and often feel that they are not being acknowledged.
-Santa Cruz Behavioral Health developed a LGBTQ workgroup / committee to address how the county supports the LGBTQ community.
-This workgroup contributed to positive changes to the signage throughout the county buildings, making our environment more welcoming, embracing, and a safe place for everyone to seek services.
+We have been able to provide these classes to the local agencies who interact with the homeless every day, students at three local high schools, and several recovery centers. - We participate in several school and community annual parent conferences, where we present workshops on how to re-introduce, reconnect, and/or maintain family and cultural values to engage youth, families, local organization consumers and providers. - We participate in health fairs throughout the community providing information and education about mental health, and our services.
+When we see that people are reluctant to come to the table, we mingle with the crowd, and find that they are more accepting of the information we have to offer. - The LGBTQQ community deals with different forms of discrimination, stigma, marginalization, and often feel that they are not being acknowledged.
+SCCBHS continues to partner with the local Diversity Center, a LGBTQQ center, to strengthen how the county supports the LGBTQQ community and LGBTQQ appropriate services.
+This partnership contributed to positive changes to the signage throughout the county buildings, making our environment more welcoming, embracing, and a safe place for everyone to seek services.